Oil or Acrylic Supplies

 Traditional French Easels like the ones that Monet and Renoir used. click here for A & F of Sarasota $115.
 This also contains the box to hold your paints and your wooden palette.
 It folds up and is ready to carry.

-Mixing palette – wooden palette or gray toned paper- 11” x 14” approx.
+Mixing palette – wooden palette or Jack Richeson Grey Matters toned paper- 11” x 14” approx.

 I like either the wooden palette or glass (in the studio) that I clean off well after use.
 On location, I often use gray paper.
 If using acrylic, you can use the stay wet palette to store paints.
 It has a cover to keep paint wet.
-I prefer slow dyring acrylic like OPEN Golden Acrylic.
+I prefer slow dyring acrylic like OPEN Golden Acrylic over the fast drying acrylics.

 You may bring any color palette you are comfortable with using.
 I use the basic palette listed below.

 Using fewer tubes is less to carry and provides good color mixtures.
-Gamblin Artists Colors are my favorite oils.
+Gamblin Artists Colors are my favorite oils and now offer the 1980 line which is more affordable.
 Golden Open Acrylics are a favorite acrylic because they stay wet longer than regular acrylics and the colors are most like oil paints.
+On a real budget?
+Jack Richeson has a Basic Signature Oil Set of 6 (one of each primary, white, black and pthalo green).

 Oils.
 Limited palette.
 Two of each primary (one warm, one cool)